 Some companies have manual logging of stops causes.
-In this case it is important to have clearly defined stop causes so that operating personnel selects the same cause regardless of who is at work.
-It is also important that the stop causes are defined in order to identify the root cause.
+In this case it is important to have clearly defined stop causes to ensure operating personnel selects the same cause regardless of who's at work.
+It is also important that the stop causes are defined to identify the root cause.
 As an example, stop causes like "Other" or "Waiting" do not say anything about the root cause.
 You need to break this stop cause into possible root causes.
-Lean Tech perform buffer capacity analysis, investigate production flow and help companies defining relevant stop causes.